M

 We have to be exposed to miracles.

-wonder you are a part of.
+Cherish the wonder you are a part of.

 See the world through the eyes of your inner child.
-Think well of everyone and
+Think well of everyone and be kind to those who don't see the miracle in themselves.

-We can recognize a miracle chaser by their level of excitement.
 Enthusiasm infects others, creating an uplifting spiral and a wonderful feeling.

 If we don't experience miracles, the reason may be within ourself.

-miracles be described?
+How can miracles be described?

 We have to feel them in our skin, we just let them affect us!

 We will encounter as many miracles today as we can see or do.
-And don't forget that you are a living miracle.

 There are more opportunities to experience miracles than we can possibly take.